firebase/quickstart-js/dataconnect/README.md

 1. Clone this repository to your local machine.
 2. Enable the DataConnect CLI with the command `firebase experiments:enable dataconnect`.
-3. cd to the `dataconnect` folder, and initialize your Firebase project with `firebase init` and select DataConnect.
-Do not overwrite the dataconnect files when prompted.
+3. cd to the `dataconnect` folder, and initialize your Firebase project with `firebase init` and select both DataConnect options.
+Overwrite only dataconnect.yaml when prompted, do not overwrite any other dataconnect files.
-4. Replace variables in `.env.local` with your project-specific values.
+4. Replace variables in `.env` with your project-specific values.
 5. Allow domains for Firebase Auth in your [project console](https://console.firebase.google.com/project/_/authentication/settings) (e.g. http://127.0.0.1).

 ### 4. Running queries and mutations in VS Code